 In two days, you’ll gain a practical framework for evaluating technical and engineering projects and to gain a better understanding of the evaluations others make.
 You’ll learn how to accurately estimate operating expenses and calculate return on investment.
 You’ll examine how to conduct a cash flow analysis of financial, operating and investment activities including how to conduct a discounted cash flow (DCF) analysis to evaluate the attractiveness of an investment; how to use net present value (NPV) and the internal rate of return (IRR) to appraise long-term projects.
 By the end of the course, you’ll have the skills and tools required to guide and positively contribute to financial and strategic decision-making within your organization.

-Save $695 when you take both this course and CH139:Conceptual Development and Capital Cost Estimating by registering for CH758: Project Evaluation: Operating Cost Estimating Combo Course.
+Take this course and CH139:Conceptual Development and Capital Cost Estimating by registering for CH758: Project Evaluation: Operating Cost Estimating Combo Course.

 This course will be taught by one of the instructors listed below.

 Defend a value-oriented perspective of potential projects.

 Estimate operating expenses with a higher sense of accuracy.

 Define Discounted cash flow, net present value, and internal rate of return.

 Discuss DCF, NPV, and IRR.